-We also left a bucket of bread for the wild baboons as this prevents them from trying to get into the enclosures to steal the food.
+We also left a bucket of bread for the wild baboons.
+This prevents them from trying to get into the enclosures to steal the food.

-The African wild dogs were amazing and a special treat to feed as they are now an endangered species across the continent.
+The African wild dogs were amazing and a special treat to feed.
+They are now an endangered species across the continent.
 We fed a group of 5, which involved opening the gate & putting a couple of huge chunks of meat at the entrance while our co-ordinator distracted them & kept them back.
 My tent mate, Linda had told me that they went to feed a different pack of wild dogs before I arrived at camp & had a sweepstake on how long it would take for the dogs to devour a carcass.
-It was apparently a sight to behold as the vicious enthusiasm of this pack of 12 took 13 minutes to strip off all the meat.
+It was apparently a sight to behold.
+The vicious enthusiasm of this pack of 12 took 13 minutes to strip off all the meat.
 Wow!

 Most frightening of all was feeding the big lion, Kilimanjaro.
 As we approached he made his presence known with incredibly loud roaring.
-We were told he has been in a bad mood for the last few days so we may not be able to stay long…no kidding!
+We were told he has been in a bad mood for the last few days.
+We may not be able to stay long…no kidding!

 “As the meat was thrown this huge beast leapt in the air to catch it & let rip even more with his vocal performance.
 He looked so big & impressive I was in awe as I remained unconvinced that in a fit of rage he couldn’t jump over the fence.
 Our co-ordinator immediately told us to back off… QUICKLY as Kilimanjaro serenaded our swift exit from his lunch spot.
 What a morning!”